ankurk91/wp-google-map/readme.txt

 = Did you test it with old version of WordPress ? =

-No, tested with v4.0+ (latest as of now) only.
+No, tested with v4.5.3+ (latest as of now) only.
 So i recommend you to upgrade to latest WordPress today.

 = Do you hate jQuery ? =

 No, I love it as like you.
 But I prefer faster websites.

-= Is Google Map API is free. =

-Until we break its terms and conditions.
-Google Map API V3 does not need an API Key, however Google has started showing a warning in console if you are not using an API Key.

 = Failed to load Google Map.
 Refresh this page and try again.
 What is this ? =